 With the approval of CMP334, the DCUSA and the CUSC are now inconsistent as to who is exempt from the residual charge.
 At the transmission level, providers of reactive power are not liable for the transmission residual.
 At the distribution level, providers of reactive power are liable for the distribution residual.
 There is no reason why this differential should exist.
 There is also a distortion in competition between reactive power assets that are currently obliged to pay the residual component of distribution charges and other competitors that will not be charged as of 01 April 2022.

 Competition is being distorted between transmission-connected sources of reactive power and distribution-connection sources of reactive power.
-The specifics of the divergence are detailed further in section 3 below
+The specifics of the divergence are detailed further in section 3 below.

 How?